A Common Pool of Privacy Problems: Legal and Technical Lessons from a Large-Scale Web-Scraped Machine Learning Dataset: Introduction

-We make the following contributions: \begin{enumerate} \item We find instances of personal information present in DataComp CommonPool, revealing various privacy concerns in web-scraped image-text datasets.
-For example, we uncover examples of personal information including credit card numbers and passport numbers, and we estimate at least 142,000 images depict resumes of individuals. \item We argue that no automated cleaning of web-scraped data can remove all PII and that ongoing cleaning methods are not sufficient to tackle privacy and must be scrutinized.
-Specifically, the DataComp CommonPool creators use a face blurring tool to preserve privacy, and we find that this tool fails to catch an estimated 102 million images of real human faces, demonstrating the importance of privacy tool assessments. \item We map these audit results to legal concerns to provide a critique of current data curation practices according to existing privacy laws.
-We also apply our findings from this widely used dataset to demonstrate shortcomings of existing privacy frameworks, such as the implications of the exemption for publicly available information. \end{enumerate}
+\begin{enumerate} \item We find instances of personal information present in DataComp CommonPool, revealing various privacy concerns in web-scraped image-text datasets.
+We uncover examples of personal information including credit card numbers and passport numbers, and we estimate at least 136,000 images depict resumes of individuals. \item We argue that ongoing cleaning methods are not sufficient to tackle privacy concerns and that these methods must be scrutinized.
+Specifically, we estimate that DataComp's face blurring tool fails to catch at least 100 million images of real human faces, demonstrating the importance of privacy tool assessments. \item We map these audit results to legal concerns to provide a critique of current data curation practices according to existing privacy laws; we also demonstrate shortcomings of existing privacy frameworks, such as the implications of exemptions for publicly available information. \end{enumerate}

-We first present the context for web-scraped machine learning dataset development by detailing the history of DataComp CommonPool in \Cref{sec:bkgd}, the stakeholders and artifacts associated in each step of the curation pipeline in \Cref{sec:stakeholders}, and related computer science and legal work in \Cref{sec:related}.
+We first present the context for web-scraped machine learning dataset development in \Cref{sec:bkgd}, the stakeholders and artifacts associated in each step of the curation pipeline in \Cref{sec:stakeholders}, and related computer science and legal literature in \Cref{sec:related}.
 We then present our audit methodology in \Cref{sec:audit_methods} and the empirical results in \Cref{sec:audit}.
 We use these findings to inform our legal analysis to determine the application of various data protection laws in \Cref{sec:legal_analysis}.
 Finally in \Cref{sec:discussion}, we integrate the concerns revealed by our audit together with the shortcomings of existing privacy frameworks to discuss normative arguments for both policymakers and machine learning practitioners.